jolod/flc/doc/derivation.md

     started))
 ```

-In practice you would use a function
+In practice you would use a function like

 ```clojure
 (defn component [f & deps]